BigThinkerYes/Portfolio-Template/project1/README.md

 - The tools used for testing were Visual Studio Code and postman

 ## Competencies
-### JF XX.XX
+### JF 3.6
-- List the full text of the job function first
+- Can implement a RESTful API
-- Describe a situation where you demonstrated this job function.
+- one way this was demonstrated this poject was with | router.get("/:id", async (req, res, next) => { | which gets all messages based on there id
-- Summarize the actions you took to accomplish the goal.
+- Some actions taken in this project came from testing the seedData file against api route to see if it pulled correct data
-- Emphasize the results of this action for your team or your learning.
+- This project was built with a team of 3 and we each learned how to communicate well while be in different circumstances that could have delayed the testing
-- Connect the competentcy to this project
+- The end goal of this project was to work together and have a funtional server application which went well.

-### JF XX.XX
+### JF 5.4
-- List the full text of the job function first
+- Understands and is able to identify and create test scenarios
 - Describe a situation where you demonstrated  this job function.
 - Summarize the actions you took to accomplish the goal.
 - Emphasize the results of this action for your team or your learning.